recurser/ClearGrowl.app/Readme.markdown

 About
 -----

-This is a simple application for OS X that clears all you growl notifications.
+This is a simple application for OS X that clears all of your growl notifications.
 It's useful in conjunction with application launchers such as LaunchBar or Alfred to quickly clear your screen.

 License